MieuxVoter/majority-judgment-offline-urn-android/README.md

 > You can add a new language or edit existing translations without ever touching any code.

 If you're a nerd and do want to handle code, the `XML` translation files are in `app/src/main/res/values-<language>`.

+## Inspiration

+There used to be a similar app called _"Le Choix Commun"_.

 ## Additional info